-b.
-The Breach Notification Team should consider these and other pertinent facts to determine whether the security or privacy of individuals PHI is compromised.
+- a.
+Were immediate steps taken to mitigate an impermissible use or disclosure, such as by obtaining the receiver's satisfactory - assurances that the information will not be further used or disclosed or will be destroyed? - The Breach Notification Team should consider these and other pertinent facts to determine whether the security or privacy of individuals PHI is compromised.